 Mena is a somewhat small city located in the state of Arkansas.
 With a population of 5,653 people and three constituent neighborhoods, Mena is the 60th largest community in Arkansas.

-Unlike some cities, Mena isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mena are a mix of both white- and blue-collar jobs.
+Mena is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mena is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mena who work in office and administrative support (17.37%), management occupations (10.20%), and sales jobs (10.16%).
+There are especially a lot of people living in Mena who work in office and administrative support (16.25%), sales jobs (12.42%), and management occupations (10.74%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mena is worth considering.